yashsinha1611/sfdocs_Build_AI/docs/Tracing/python/python_in_kubernetes.md

    import os
    ```

-2. Add the following source code to integrate the Flask application to the SnappyFlow.
+2. Add the following source code to integrate a Flask application with SnappyFlow.

    ```
       sf = Snappyflow()